auser/build-mobile-apps-with-flutter/preso/src/content/preso.md

 ## Business of this talk

 * Focused on <span class="pop">actionable</span> outcomes
-* Look at ways to make your work faster and fun <!-- .element: class="fragment" -->
+* Look at ways to make your work on mobile faster and enjoyable <!-- .element: class="fragment" -->
-* Introduce Flutter <!-- .element: class="fragment" -->
+* Introduce Flutter framework <!-- .element: class="fragment" -->

 ---